Policy Agenda

 Physical Therapy is a Promising, Cost-Effective Solution to Falls

-According to the Centers for Disease Control and Prevention (CDC), 30 million elderly Americans fall every year – a figure representing roughly one-quarter of all seniors.
+According to the Centers for Disease Control and Prevention (CDC), more than 1 in 4 elderly Americans fall every year – resulting in 41,000 deaths and 3.6 million emergency department visits.
 Unfortunately, this problem is only expected to worsen as America’s population grows older: fall injuries and deaths are likely to increase.

 The cost burden for this epidemic is immense – and growing: